BSc(Hons) Digital Media

-If you don't meet the entry requirements of this course, you may be eligible for Foundation Year entry onto this or other related degree courses.
+If you don't meet the entry requirements of this course, you may be eligible for Foundation year entry into this or related degree courses.

 For country specific entry requirements please find your country on the country information pages.
 If you are an international student and do not meet the academic requirements to study this course, you can qualify by completing preparatory study at our International College.